charlied658/JobTrackerSpring/README.md

 # Job Tracker

 This is a program developed for use in a water-restoration setting (or any other service-based job such as plumbing, electric, etc.) to help keep track of jobs, customers, and services performed at each job.
-It is developed in Java using the Spring framework.
+It is developed in Java using the Spring framework, uses PostgreSQL, and supports CRUD operations.

-Here is an early build of the project with example data (UI is subject to change):
+Here are some screenshots of the program in use with example data:
 ![example1.png](example1.png)
 ![example2.png](example2.png)

-The program reads from a file called `servicelog.json` in `src/main/resources/data`, and uses it to populate the data on screen.
-To get started, use the file `servicelog.json.example` in the resources directory, just remove the `.example`
+To get started, set up PostgreSQL on your local machine and create a database called `job-tracker`.
+In `src/main/resources` set up your `application.properties` file as in the example.
+When the application starts up, navigate to `http://localhost:8080/view/customers` - you will be able to add customers, jobs, and services which will populate the database automatically.

+Support for importing/exporting JSON files to the database is planned for a future release.

 ## Roadmap
 - [X] Initialize Project
+- [X] Create page for Customers
-- [X] Create page for all active Jobs/Customers
+- [X] Create page for Jobs
-- [X] Create page for each Customer
+- [X] Create page for Service Entries
+- [X] Connect database to PostgreSQL
+- [ ] Implement CRUD operations for Customers, Jobs, and Services
+  - [X] Add new Customers
+  - [X] Add new Jobs to Customers
-- [X] Create schedule/calendar view to see services by date
+  - [X] Add new Services to Jobs
-- [X] Allow users to edit/add new services for a Customer
+  - [X] Edit Customer information
+  - [X] Edit Job information
+  - [ ] Edit Service information
+  - [ ] Delete Customers (and all sub-jobs and services)
+  - [ ] Delete Jobs (and all sub-services)
+  - [ ] Delete services
-- [ ] Allow users to edit Customer information
+- [ ] Allow import/export JSON files to database
+- [ ] Re-add schedule view
-- [ ] Connect data to FireStoreDB to synchronize data across instances
+- [ ] --**Minimum Viable Product**--